workflows Array

 If you want to let users define text with personalization (please see screenshot above for an UI example), then set this key to "ActiveCampaignContact" to allow users to customize the textarea with standard and custom fields defined for their contacts.
 When accessing this value in the data_pipeline section of your configuration using custom field expansion, the substitution strings in this value will be automatically replaced with values from the contact being processed.

-If the text being defined by users contains % characters or other characters that may be removed with personalization (ie: urls) set personalize to false. "personalize": false
+characters or other characters that may be removed with personalization (ie: urls) set personalize to false. "personalize": false

 If you want to let users define text without personalization (please see screenshot above for an UI example), do not define the personalization attribute in the formfield definition.